ANIME EXPO

 ui library

 I wanted to push an animated, fun design for Anime Expo.
-I dug deep by grabbing their mascots found in their merchandise shop!
+I dug deep by grabbing the mascots found in their merchandise shop!

 low-fidelity wireframes

 Below, you can see my notes with my low-fidelity wireframes.
-I tried my best to still maintain most of Anime Expo's design.
-But, of course, adding a fresh flair to help achieve time efficiency.
+I tried my best to maintain most of Anime Expo's design still.
+But, of course, adding a fresh flair helps achieve time efficiency.

 mid-fidelity wireframes